Wellington railway station (Shropshire): Services

 The through trains to Walsall were withdrawn in December 2008.
 These recommenced in May 2019, following an introduction of two early morning services a week starting at Walsall and continuing to Shrewsbury via Wellington.
 They were operated as extensions of the Shrewsbury to Birmingham Line.
 This replaced the former Liverpool Lime Street service.
-However in December 2019, following problems with services and disruptions.
+However, in December 2019, following problems with services and disruptions.
 The Walsall service was once again withdrawn.
-Replaced by a through Rugeley Trent Valley to Wolverhampton service.

 Until March 1967 Wellington was served by the GWR, latterly BR Western Region, express services between London Paddington and Birkenhead Woodside; these were withdrawn upon the commissioning of the electrification of the West Coast Main Line.
 Between 28 April 2008 and 28 January 2011, Wellington was a stop on Wrexham & Shropshire's service between Wrexham General and London Marylebone.